trustwallet/wallet-core/README.md

 # Disclaimer

-Wallet Core is an open source project primarily supported by Trust Wallet developers.
-This project is available to many members of the community and is actively used by several projects.
+The Wallet Core project is led and managed by Trust Wallet with a large contributor community and actively used in several projects.
 Our goal at Wallet Core is to give other wallets an easy way to add chain support.

-While Trust Wallet actively supports this project, any new chains, tokens, or capabilities does not imply that it will be endorsed by Trust Wallet or that Trust Wallet products will integrate all chains provided by Wallet Core.
+Trust Wallet products leverage wallet core, however, they may or may not leverage all the capabilities, features, and assets available in wallet core due to their own product requirements.

 # License